bandre-ucar/cime-testing-tools/README.md

     cd /path/to/cesm/sandbox/cime/scripts
     cime-tests.py --test-suite clm_short --baseline clm4_5_1_r119

 This will launch the `clm_short` test suite as defined in the configuration file saved to `${HOME}/.cime/cime-tests.cfg`.
 It will compare to the baseline tag `clm4_5_1_r119`.
-Note this command must be run from the cime scripts directory.
+Note this command can be run from any directory in the cesm/clm source tree.

 To see what commands will be run without actually launching the tests, append `--dry-run` to the above command.